Skip to main content

 The Trap: It is extremely time-consuming.
 Real personalization takes 5-10 minutes per profile, which kills your sourcing volume.

 The Solution: Platforms like Leonar automate this by using AI to analyze the profile and write a unique hook in 2 seconds, giving you the best of both worlds: quality and scale.
+You can also automate multi-channel outreach with Leonar’s LinkedIn and email automation to combine connection requests, emails, and InMails in a single sequence.

 👉 Looking for ideas for your message?
 Check our 5 perfect connection request messages.